tkohegyi/orokimadas/config/security/Readme.md

 place OBF part into WebAppServer.java
 (+ build/release)

-7. set property useHttps=true in uoo.conf.properties
+7. set property useHttps=true in xxx.conf.properties

 +1.
-In case you are using local Uoo server, you may instruct Chrome to accept incesure localhost calls: chrome://flags/#allow-insecure-localhost
+In case you are using local App server, you may instruct Chrome to accept incesure localhost calls: chrome://flags/#allow-insecure-localhost